Raglan Tiny Homes

 "As a young couple locked out of the housing market, we decided to go against the grain and find an alternative.
 Designing and building ourselves a humble, 16 square metre tiny house sure did raise some eyebrows.

-But after living in our tiny home for five years now, we think we’ve cracked it.
+But after living in our tiny home for over 8 years now, we think we’ve cracked it.
 We live a better way of life, not only for our health but for the health of the environment too.
 Living in our tiny home has brought our attention towards our impact on our planet, it’s as though our home has taught us how we should live.

 It’s given us the answers of how to look after the world.
 It’s become so rewarding and we are chuffed to be able to show you what living tiny can offer.

 It’s simple and it’s unfussy.
 The saying; “Less is more” really has become obvious to us.
 Our mental health has improved, we feel like we have de-cluttered and found a sense of freedom away from the materialistic society.